ng572/blog/_posts/2022-08-19-debugging-alacarte-ubuntu-2204.md

 ### Debugging

-add the block of code that would help us see the variables
+add the block of code that would open up the debugger

 ```py
     try: